marta-vilaseca/kittenbytes/README.md

 <img src="./assets/images/widget-example.jpg" />

-- If you try to adopt a kitten that you've already adopted, an good old school **alert window** will warn you about that
+- If you try to adopt a kitten that you've already adopted, a good old school **alert window** will warn you about that
-  - _(kittens you've already adopted are saved in your local storage)_
+  - _(kittens that you've already adopted are saved in your local storage)_
 - You can also view a full list of all the kittens in the **Kittens** page, and access their individual profiles from there as well

 ### The quiz